-Personal information: to protect your privacy any information you contribute that reveals personal information, such as names, phone numbers, email addresses, twitter handles, addresses and so on will be removed.
+To protect your privacy, any information you contribute that reveals personal information, such as names, phone numbers, email addresses, twitter handles, addresses and so on will be removed.
 Any posts attempting to use the site to exchange personal information or arrange meetings with another user will also be removed.

 Screennames, nicknames and impersonation

 Screennames used on our website are moderated.
 When selecting a screenname make sure you choose one that is not rude, offensive or aimed at impersonating another person.

 Please avoid naming businesses or commercial services in your comment.
 Any comments breaching this rule will be removed.

 We ask that people under 16 get permission from a parent or guardian before posting on the website.

 Comments that glamorise smoking, drug use or drinking or that promote a poor moral example will be removed.
 Asking for and giving specific medical or health advice is not permitted.
 Comments deemed to be advertising a product or service will be removed.